 This post may contain affiliate links, click here to learn more.

+Having a solid histology atlas and textbook goes a long way in enabling you to master this subject.
 I highly recommend Junqueira’s basic histology.
 It is an extensive textbook and atlas, yet readable.
 This makes it detailed enough for any medical course without becoming too overwhelming.
-You could also go with Gartner’s color atlas and text of histology.
-This one is shorter and, thus, a bit less comprehensive, but high yield.

 Remember that the way the subject is thought differs between universities.
 So make sure to consult your university’s book recommendations.
 Even so, the books listed here should cover everything required for the average medical Histology course.